 Your sleeping environment can cause dry eyes in the morning.
-When was the last time you dusted under your bed?
-Allergens, such as dust mites, dirt and even dead skin cells, can all irritate the eyes while you sleep and cause them to become dry.
+Allergens, such as dust mites, dirt, and even dead skin cells, can all irritate the eyes while you sleep and cause them to become dry.
 Keeping your sleeping area tidy and wiped clean is a simple solution to remove bedroom allergens.

 Other environmental factors for DED include:⁶

 - Sleeping in front of a fan or air conditioner, or under an air vent